List of California locations by income: Counties

-The average population of counties with per capita incomes above the state's was twice as high (921,098) as those with a per capita income below the state average (546,543).
-Even this difference is minuscule when population density is considered: Counties with a per capita income above that of the state were eight times as dense on average (1,540.2 persons per square mile) than those with per capita income below that of the state (192.1 persons per square mile).
+The average population of counties with per capita incomes above the state's was twice as high (921,098) as that of those with a per capita income below the state average (546,543).
+Even this difference is minuscule when population density is considered: Counties with a per capita income above that of the state were eight times as dense on average (1,540.2 persons per square mile) as those with per capita income below that of the state (192.1 persons per square mile).

 Marin County had by far the highest per capita income during that period ($58,004); its per capita income was almost $10,000 higher than San Francisco County, which ranked second in that regard.
-Of the ten counties in California with the highest per capita income, all but Orange were in Northern California, and all but three are located in the San Francisco Bay Area.
+Of the ten counties in California with the highest per capita income, all but Orange County were in Northern California, and all but three are located in the San Francisco Bay Area.
 Of the three not located there, two are smaller counties located in the Sacramento metropolitan area.
 Orange County's per capita income ranks last among these ten, and its per capita income is about $5,000 more than that of the state.

 Seven of the ten counties in California with the lowest per capita incomes are located in the Central Valley.
 Two of the remaining three are rural counties in Northern California.
 This leaves Imperial County, which shares California's portion of the U.S.-Mexico border with San Diego County.
 All of these counties had populations not exceeding 1,000,000, and all of them are landlocked, with the exception of Del Norte County.

 Of counties with a population exceeding 1,000,000, Santa Clara County had the highest per capita income ($42,666), followed by Contra Costa County ($38,770).
 San Diego ($31,043), Los Angeles ($27,987), and Sacramento ($27,071) counties all had per capita incomes near that of the state.

 Map of counties by per capita income (ACS 2016–2020).
 Areas with higher income are shaded more purple, areas with lower income are shaded more orange.

 Map of counties by median household income (ACS 2016–2020).
 Areas with higher income are shaded more blue, areas with lower income are shaded more red.